Arindam200/pieces-readme-template/Python-SDK-Template.md

 **Your output should appear on your IDE terminal stating the version of the Pieces OS installed.**

 ## Examples
-Here are a few examples of using some of the basic endpoints for getting up and running, along with creating an asset for the first time.
+Here are some examples of the basic endpoint for getting up and running:

-A developer documentation that outlines all the ins and outs of our available endpoints can be found [here](https://github.com/pieces-app/pieces-os-client-sdk-for-python/tree/main/docs).

 <details>
-<summary>Connect</summary>
+<summary>Connect</summary

    When developing and creating an application on top of Pieces OS, it is important that you authenticate with the application itself when performing requests.